nervecenter/Life-D/README.md

 An implementation of Conway's Game of Life in D, using Dgame.

-The original non-Dgame source is in the root directory.
-To use the Dgame version, navigate to Dgame/life and run dub build.
+The original non-Dgame source is /lifeorig.d.

+Dgame version is /Dgame/life/life.d.
+In that folder, run dub build.
 Then run life.exe from command line or by double-clicking.

 ### Issues ###